Tariq Hisny

-Tariq Hisny, simply known and credited as Tariq, is a Sri Lankan composer and singer, working mainly for the Indian music industry.
+Tariq Hisny, simply known and credited as Tariq, is a Sri Lankan composer, record producer and singer, working mainly for the Indian music industry.

 Early life and education

 Tariq was born in Puttalam, North Western Province of Sri Lanka.
 From a young age, he had shown promise as a singer.
-During his early days, he used to sing songs as a karaoke artist.
+During his early days, he sang songs as a karaoke artist.
 He also developed an interest in composing music.
 He has acknowledged Yuvan Shankar Raja, AR Rahman and Karthik as his inspirations.

 Tariq learned Carnatic music, western music theory and piano.

 Compositions

 In 2016, Tariq began composing music.
 The same year, he released his first album titled, Izhaar-e-Ishq.
-He worked with playback singer Yazin Nizar for a song “Bin Tere” in this album, which has been featured in Indian subcontinent and Middle East countries among the youth soon after the release.
+He worked with playback singer Yazin Nizar for a song “Bin Tere” in this album, which was featured among the youth in the Indian subcontinent and Middle-Eastern countries soon after the release.

 In 2017, Tariq released his first Tamil song "Hey Penne" in collaboration with Sathyaprakash.

-In 2019, Tariq began working for soundtracks and background scores.
+In 2019, Tariq began working on soundtracks and background scores.

-In 2023, Tariq has composed a soundtrack "Turkey-Syria Earthquake 2023" for non-profit organization GlobalGiving to help earthquake hit Turkey and Syria.
+In 2023, Tariq composed a soundtrack, "Turkey-Syria Earthquake 2023", for a non-profit organisation GlobalGiving to help earthquake-hit Turkey and Syria.

+2024 began with Yatra, a Tamil romantic album composed by Tariq.
+The work features collaborations, including a rap song "Hey Penne".